 - I have a savings account at my bank that I call my “Donation Fund”.
 Every month I have an automatic transfer from my checking to that fund.
 If your bank won’t give you a free interest bearing account, set one up at Capital One 360 Savings (.75%).
 That pays interest, has no minimums and no monthly fees.
-EverBank (.86% for the first year) requires $1,500 to open the account.
 It’s amazing how fast those funds will grow!

 - Now that I have my Donation Fund, when I get a request to Save The Tatas, Bike

 I’m a late-adopter of Restaurant.com because it sounded too good to be true.
-Then I received $25 and $50 gift certificates from friends.
-Even though the gift certificate said that alcohol was not included, when I called to make a reservation, the restaurant/bar said alcohol could be included – so ask.
+Then I received gift certificates as a “Thank you” from a friend.
+Even though the gift certificate said that alcohol was not included, when I called to make a reservation, the restaurant said alcohol could be included.
+Make sure you inquire, boozy.

-A few months ago, I picked up three.
+Several months ago, I picked up three certificates.
 I decided not to use two of them.
 Both were credited back to my Restaurant.com account as two $25 credits.
 I can use those credits to buy a combination of $10, $15, or $25 gift certificates to ANY Restaurants.com restaurant.

 So, buy certificates now at the $3 special offer.
 Enjoy the restaurants you chose, or use that work-around to go to different places that they offer.

 You can search by zip code or city.
-Certificates do not expire.
-This deal ends when “Cyber Monday” turns into “Regular Ole Tuesday”.
+Certificates do not expire, but this $3 deal does tomorrow night.
 Click to get some now!